If Islam was explained to me in a pub

-Archie: All this Islam in your face everywhere, even at home, is, what you say the Prophet intended, and which our government facilitated drove people nuts.
-It made them crazy enough to think that by shooting up people they would get the same response that Islamic State got from flooding the internet with beheading videos, more recruits to the cause.
+Archie: All this Islam in your face everywhere all of the time obviously drove some people nuts.
+It made them crazy enough to think that by shooting up people they would get the same response that the Islamic State got from flooding the internet with beheading videos: more recruits to the cause.

-Uzza: I agree to some extent.
-If Western governments had been less accommodating of Islam then people might have been more accommodating of Islam, and terrorists attack by Islamists would have remain our main worry.
+Uzza: If Western governments had been less accommodating of Islam, people might have been more accommodating of Islam, and terrorist attacks by Islamists would have remained our only worry.

 Gerry: How’s that?

 Uzza: Some people believe in the separation of Church and State as deeply as Islamists believe there should be no such distinction.
-Allowing Islam to blur this line by allowing it to market its ideology everywhere made people insecure, and rightly so.
-If governments had held the line against a militant Islam which recognises no man-made boundaries to its expansion and jealously guarded the fragile exception that is Western Civilization instead caving in to bullies there might have been fewer reasons for people to fear Islam.
+Allowing Islam to blur this line by allowing it to market its ideology everywhere made people uneasy, and rightly so.
+If governments had held the line against a militant Islam which recognises no man-made boundaries to its expansion and jealously guarded the fragile exception that is Western civilization instead of caving in to bullies, there might have been fewer reasons for people to fear Islam.

 Gerry: So you agree that Islamophobia is real.

-Uzza: A fear of Islam is real, and it’s not a phobia, as Islamists and their patsies would have you believe.
+Uzza: A fear of Islam is real, and it is not a phobia, as Islamists and their patsies would have you believe.

 Gerry: By patsies, you mean politicians?

-Uzza: And many well-meaning people who don’t know any better.
+Uzza: And many well-meaning people who did not know any better.
 A fear of Islam is a legitimate fear.
-Fear is what non-believers who get close and personal with the Koran will experience, fear is what the author of the Book wants non-believers and believers who would not deal with them according to the Book to experience.
-Fear is what terrorism in the Name of Allah is all about.
+Fear is what non-believers who get close and personal with the Koran and Allah’s unrestrained visceral hatred and cruelty for their kind will experience, for that is the intent.
+It is a fear nourished and amplified by the Author’s demands of believers when it comes to dealing with those for whom He has nothing but absolute contempt: from avoiding them, to enslaving them, to killing them.
+Fear is what terrorism in the name of Allah is all about.